Skip to content

 XCM Emulator

 The xcm-emulator is a tool designed to simulate the execution of XCM programs using predefined runtime configurations.
-These configurations include those utilized by live networks like Kusama, Polkadot, and the Asset Hub.
+These configurations include those utilized by live networks like Kusama, Polkadot, and Asset Hub.

 This tool enables testing of cross-chain message passing, providing a way to verify outcomes, weights, and side effects efficiently.
+It achieves this by utilizing mocked runtimes for both the relay chain and connected parachains, enabling developers to focus on message logic and configuration without needing a live network.

 The XCM Emulator provides both advantages and limitations when testing cross-chain communication in simulated environments.

-• Pros:
+• Advantages:

 • Interactive debugging - offers tracing capabilities similar to EVM, enabling detailed analysis of issues